TREC-ToT/NTCIR-ToT.github.io/guidelines.md

 ### Corpora

 **Wikipedia Corpus:** Subset of Wikipedia pages directly or indirectly associated with (relevant sub-classes of) the "audiovisual works" category (231,852 pages).
 This corpus contains the relevant movie for all TOT queries in the training, development, and test sets described below.
-An [example document](#example-document) is described below.
 Each page also has the following fields associated with it, which participants can utilize, say, to augment data:
 - **Wikidata:** Wikidata IDs for all pages in the Wikipedia Corpus.
 - **IMDb:** Internet Movie Database (IMDb) IDs for pages in the Wikipedia Corpus.
 Note: Some pages in the Wikipedia Corpus do not have an IMDb ID.